pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/6-use-mobile-base.md

 reachy.mobile_base.goto(x=0.2, y=0, theta=20)
 ```

-:warning: **Important:** The odom frame is world-fixed, and the robot's position is continuously updated as long as the HAL is running (the HAL starts automatically when the robot boots).
+:warning: **Important:** The odom frame is world-fixed, and the robot's position is continuously updated as long as the robot is powered up.
 By default, **if you ask for a `goto(0, 0, 0)`, the robot will attempt to return to its position at boot-up.**

 To perform a `goto()` relative to the robot's current position, use the `reset_odometry()` method before sending the command.